BaileyYi19307/BargainingExperiment/README.md

 ## Additional Notes
 Make sure to configure the settings in both experiments as needed before running the experiments.
 If you want to switch between running the **Main Experiment** and the **Tutorial Experiment**, make sure to `cd` to the appropriate directory.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License (CC BY-NC-ND 4.0) - see the [LICENSE](LICENSE) file for details.

+You may not modify or distribute this work without permission from Professor Andrzej Baranski.